OutSystems/docs-odc/src/eap/configuration-management/custom-domains.md

 ## Developing apps with custom domains

 When an app uses a background process to generate the URL of a screen, the built-in domain is used.
-You override the build-in domain by building an expression of the URL with the custom domain, for example in the case of a [link widget in an email](../building-apps/emails/widgets.md#widgets-available-in-emails).
+You override the built-in domain by building an expression of the URL with the custom domain, for example in the case of a [link widget in an email](../building-apps/emails/widgets.md#widgets-available-in-emails).
 To help you build multiple expressions you can create an app setting, for example **App_Domain**, containing the domain.